Linguistx/testsite/README.md

-# testsite
+# Vulgar Online Dictionary

+Vulgar Online Dictionary allows you to create custom bilinguial dictionaries using Makrdown (.md) files.

 The website title and the names of the languages are defined below.
-Edit this .md file to change the settings.
+Edit this README.md file to change the settings.

 ## Website Settings